Quantum Error Correction with Superpositions of Squeezed Fock States

-The value of \( K_{\text{er}} \) reaches the order of \( 10^{-6} \) at \( r \approx 0.921 \) (approximately 8~dB), a squeezing level readily achievable in current experiments~\cite{PhysRevX.13.021004}.
-For the error set \( E \), this corresponds to a reduction in deviation by more than \textit{six} and \textit{four} orders of magnitude compared to the squeezed cat and squeezed Fock codes, respectively.
+The value of \( K_{\text{err}} \) reaches the order of \( 10^{-2} \) at \( r \approx 0.921 \) (approximately 8~dB), a squeezing level readily achievable in current experiments~\cite{PhysRevX.13.021004}.
+For the error set \( \mathbf{E} \), this corresponds to a reduction in deviation by more than \textit{three} and \textit{two} orders of magnitude compared to the squeezed cat and squeezed Fock codes, respectively.
 This performance gap stems from the substantial overlap of squeezed cat codewords under the combined action of \( \hat{a} \) and \( \hat{n}^m \).
-Consequently, the code performs significantly worse for error sets that simultaneously include both operators, such as \( E = \{ \hat{I}, \hat{a}, \hat{n}, \hat{n}^2 \} \), even though subsets like \( \{ \hat{I}, \hat{a} \} \) or \( \{ \hat{I}, \hat{n}, \hat{n}^2 \} \) remain approximately correctable.
+Consequently, the code performs significantly worse for error sets that simultaneously include both operators, such as \(\mathbf{E}\), even though subsets like \( \{ \hat{I}, \hat{a} \} \) or \( \{ \hat{I}, \hat{n}, \hat{n}^2 \} \) remain approximately correctable.
 Similarly, the squeezed Fock code suffers from inherent non-orthogonality and off-diagonal terms \( M^{01}_{ij} \) that decay no faster than \( \sim e^{-3r} \), resulting in markedly inferior error suppression relative to our code.

 Short-time quantum dynamics gives rise to three distinct error subspaces, whose relation to the code space is depicted in Fig.~\ref{Fig1}(b).
-The corresponding Wigner functions of the codewords and their error-transformed states, related by a \( \pi/2 \) rotation, are shown in Fig.~\ref{Fig1}(c).
-Consequently, the logical Pauli \( X \) operator is given by \(\hat{X}_L = \exp(-i \frac{\pi}{2} \hat{n})\), which remains effective within the error space; hence, it is an error-transparent gate. {Furthermore, the Pauli-\( Z \) operator can be implemented as \( \hat{Z}_L = \exp[-i \hat{H}_z(\hat{a}, \hat{a}^\dagger)] \), where \( \hat{H}_z \) is expressed as a power-series expansion in the operators \( \hat{a} \) and \( \hat{a}^\dagger \)~\cite{supplement}. } {Finally, the algebraic properties of the Pauli operators and the structure of the codewords allow for a simplified preparation scheme—once one codeword is prepared, the other can be obtained through a straightforward rotational operation.}
+The corresponding Wigner functions of the codewords related by a \( \pi/2 \) rotation and their error-transformed states, are shown in Fig.~\ref{Fig1}(c).
+Consequently, the logical Pauli \( X \) operator is given by \(\hat{X}_L = \exp(-i \frac{\pi}{2} \hat{n})\), which remains effective within the error spaces; hence, it is an error-transparent gate. {Furthermore, the Pauli-\( Z \) operator can be implemented as \( \hat{Z}_L = \exp[-i \hat{H}_z(\hat{a}, \hat{a}^\dagger)] \), where \( \hat{H}_z \) is expressed as a power-series expansion in the operators \( \hat{a} \) and \( \hat{a}^\dagger \)~\cite{supplement}. } {Finally, the algebraic properties of the Pauli operators and the structure of the codewords allow for a simplified preparation scheme—once one codeword is prepared, the other can be obtained through a rotational operation.}